knownsec/ZoomEye-python/README.md

 **2. zoomeye-ai**

-If you are an overseas user, please use <https://github.com/zoomeye-ai/ZoomEye-python>
+If you are not a user from mainland China, please use <https://github.com/zoomeye-ai/ZoomEye-python>

 ### 0x07 404StarLink Project